AdobeDocs/commerce-operations.en/help/_includes/release-notes/2024-08/security.md

-# August 2024 security patches
+# August 2024 security patch highlights

 This release includes the following highlights: